nahmedraja/GASAL2/README.md

 $ make GPU_SM_ARCH=<GPU SM architecture> MAX_QUERY_LEN=<maximum query length> N_CODE=<code for "N", e.g. 0x4E if the bases are represented by ASCII characters> [N_PENALTY=<penalty for aligning "N" against any other base>]
 ```

 `N_PENALTY` is optional and if it is not specified then GASAL2 considers "N" as an ordinary base having the same match/mismatch scores as for A, C, G or T. As a result of these commands, *include* and *lib* directories will be created containing various .h files and `libgasal.a`, respectively.
-You will need to include part or all the .h files in your code link it with `libgasal.a` during compilation.
-Also link the CUDA runtime library by adding `-lcudart` flag.
+The user needs to include `gasal_header.h` in the code and link it with `libgasal.a` during compilation.
+Also, the CUDA runtime library has to be linked by adding `-lcudart` flag.
 The path to the CUDA runtime library must also be specfied while linking as *-L <path to CUDA lib64 directory>*.

 ## Using GASAL2